tanya-ivanova/Softuni-Library/README.md

 When you register you are automatically logged in the App and you are taken to the Home page.

-The Register page is accesible for all types of users of the App (guests, registered users, admin).
+The Register page is accessible for all types of users of the App (guests, registered users, admin).

 ## Login page